AlejandroRuete/IgnoranceMaps/README.md

 0.5) for the Inversed algorithm.
 For target species, a Step algorithm is added where any observation number below O<sub>0.5</sub> sets the ignorance score to
 0. Else the Step algorithm is equal to the Inversed algorithm.</p>

+### Authors and Contributors
+Application developed by Alejandro Ruete in Dec 2014.
+### Licence GNU v.3